eth-cscs/SummerUniversity2022/node_level_performance/pagerank/README.md

 ## Exercise

 1. Log into the Piz Daint frontend.
-Either start an interactive job or use the `job.sh` script provided.
+Either start an interactive job (with, e.g., `salloc -N 1 --time=01:00:00`) or use the `job.sh` script provided and modify as needed.
 2. Execute the `pagerank_csr` code with the following matrices:
    + `soc-Epinions1.mtx`
    + `foo.mtx`
    + `bar.mtx`
-   What is, in general,
+   What is, in general, the execution "hot spot," i.e., which function takes most of the runtime?
+3. Parallelize